Copa Colombia

 The Copa Colombia (Colombia Cup), officially known as Copa BetPlay Dimayor, is an annual football tournament in Colombia.
 It is contested by the 36 professional clubs affiliated to the División Mayor del Fútbol Profesional Colombiano (DIMAYOR) and is the nation's domestic cup competition, equivalent to the FA Cup in England or the Copa del Rey in Spain.

 The Copa Colombia was played for the first time in 1950, and it has been played consecutively since its revival in 2008.
-Throughout history, different championships have been known under the Copa Colombia name:
+Throughout history, the Copa Colombia name has been used to refer to several tournaments or trophies: